belezi/CS499/index.md

   From the program here at SNHU i have learned a lot on different topics and skills that are essential for the industry such as data structures and algorithms, databases, design, QA and Automation.

   Data structures and algorithms course was my favourite because i learned a lot as to how the data and algorithms would make it possible for a program to run and function.
-I gained a deeper knowledge on algorithms and how to design them to be efficient and support the probplem at hand.
+I gained a deeper knowledge on algorithms and how to design them to be efficient and support the problem at hand.

   Data structure is also very important because the way how you handle different data points and how they are stored in memory enables one to write algorithms that are precise and concise, eliminating all unnecessary lines of code.